 It’s a year from now and you’ve just completed your first project.
 It might be a renovation, subdivision or small development.
 The value has been added to the site and you’ve sold the property for a substantial profit… it’s time to get paid for all your hard work!

-Then you discover, the deal was structured in the wrong entity, or you missed a special clause on your sale contract and now 50% of your expected earnings goes down the toilet.
+Then you discover, that the deal was structured in the wrong entity, or you missed a special clause on your sale contract and now 50% of your expected earnings go down the toilet.

 This could be you one year from now – unless you start building your team TODAY!